Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Introduction

-In contrast to this earlier work, this paper introduces a conceptual architecture based on which a comprehensive and robust taxonomy is designed to classify 29 distributed ledger systems.
-A novel evaluation methodology is employed that engages the blockchain community and constructively uses its feedback to validate and improve further the proposed taxonomy and classification.
-In other words, the mapping of the blockchain landscape is crowd-sourced to the blockchain community itself to harvest the wisdom of the crowd.
+This paper derives a \textit{useful}\footnote{Usefulness is defined in Nickerson et. al \cite{nickerson2013method} and formerly introduced in Section \ref{sec:feedback_taxonomy}.} taxonomy of DLT systems from a novel conceptual architecture.
+This taxonomy is then utilized to classify 50 viable and actively maintained DLT systems.
+In contrast to earlier work, a novel evaluation methodology is employed that solicits feedback from the blockchain community and constructively uses it to validate and further improve the proposed taxonomy and classification.
+Moreover, the classification data are utilized to reason about key design choices in the observed DLT systems, which then, in turn, determine a design guideline for these systems.